-We have refined our website in an effort to conform to ADA standards and provide our online information in an accessible format.
+We continually refine our website in an effort to conform to ADA standards and provide our online information in an accessible format.

-In Mozilla Firefox press shift + alt + the corresponding letter.
+Our site navigation tabs have assigned access keys.
+In Mozilla Firefox, press Shift + Alt + the corresponding letter.
 This will take you directly to the page.

-H takes you to the homepage of the Minnesota House of Representatives
+Shift+Alt + H Minnesota House of Representatives Homepage

-L will take you to the Minnesota Statutes, Laws, and Rules
+Shift+Alt + L Minnesota Statutes, Laws, and Rules

 E-Government Usability/Accessibility Compliment/Concern Page

 Having accessibility or usability problems with any Minnesota state government website or software?
-Or have you used a state website or
+Have you used a state website or

 software that works especially well for people with disabilities?
-Please send your comments using the E-Government Usability/Accessibility Compliments and Concern page.
+Please send your comments using the E-Government Usability/Accessibility Compliments and Concerns page.

 Accessibility Information and Resources